See what travelers can currently verify about the business

 No fake freshness.
 If a fact cannot be checked honestly, it should be corrected, generalized, or removed.

-The value is visible in the public decision system: clearer merchant pages, stronger utility surfaces, and a cleaner corrections path.
+The value is visible in the public guide: clearer business pages, stronger practical pages, and a cleaner corrections path.

-The utility layer shows how businesses fit real traveler questions instead of floating as generic listings.
+Providence Essentials shows how businesses fit real traveler questions instead of floating as undifferentiated listings.

-Editorial MethodologyRead the line between public editorial judgment, corrections, and commercial contact before starting a GEO conversation.
+Editorial MethodologyRead the line between public editorial judgment, corrections, and commercial contact before starting a business profile review.

-SupportUse the support route when the issue is a correction, claim, or operational update rather than a fuller GEO upgrade request.
+SupportUse the support route when the issue is a correction, ownership request, or operational update rather than a fuller profile review request.

-Use email for publisher-side GEO inquiries.
+Use email for publisher-side business profile review inquiries.
 Include the business, the exact public problem, and why the issue matters before the next high-intent period.
+Providence Guide usually replies within 2 business days.